Roger Craver: Career

 The post-Watergate campaign finance reforms limiting the amount of money individuals could contribute to political campaigns boosted the importance of mass direct mail with its smaller individual gifts and found Craver and Tom Mathews, his business partner, actively engaged in fundraising for the Democratic Party and liberal candidates.

 By the late 1970s, his firm raised significant amounts for Democratic Senate candidates, including Frank Church (Idaho), George McGovern (South Dakota), Birch Bayh (Indiana), and John Culver (Iowa).
 They repeated the process from the mid-70s through 1980 for the presidential campaigns of Morris Udall, Edward Kennedy, and John Anderson.

 Through most of 1980s and early 1990s Craver and his firm worked on programs for the Democratic National Committee (DNC), the Democratic Senatorial Campaign Committee (DSCC), and the Democratic Congressional Campaign Committee (DCCC).
 But they resigned after working with the Democratic National Committee for six years and building its donor base from 60,000 to 750,000.
 Craver discovered that DNC chairman Charles Manatt and former vice president Walter Mondale were lobbyists for the Alyeska Pipeline Company, and that this constituted a conflict of interest with a CMS client, the Sierra Club.

 After working with the Democratic Congressional Campaign Committee for ten years, CMS resigned because its client Common Cause had filed a conflict of interest complaint against Speaker of the House Jim Wright, who was ex-officio chair of the DCCC.
-In 1991, after twelve years, Craver, Mathews, Smith (CMS) resigned from the Democratic Senatorial Campaign Committee over the Democrats’ failure to respond quickly and forcefully to the sexual abuse allegations by Anita Hill against Justice Clarence Thomas during his Supreme Court nomination hearings.
+In 1991, after twelve years, CMS resigned from the Democratic Senatorial Campaign Committee over the Democrats’ failure to respond quickly and forcefully to the sexual abuse allegations by Anita Hill against Justice Clarence Thomas during his Supreme Court nomination hearings.
 Craver told The New York Times, “Women constitute a substantial portion of the donors to the D.S.C.C.
 For years, they have been reaching deep into their pockets to help protect the Democratic majority in the Senate because they truly believed only a Democratic Senate could protect them from an increasingly conservative judiciary and an outwardly hostile executive branch.
 That faith was shattered by the way the Democratically controlled Senate handled the entire Thomas nomination."

 In 2006 Craver returned to politics to help launch a Unity08 a political reform movement aimed at offering voters the opportunity to directly engage in politics online, and through a secure vote nominate an alternative bipartisan ticket to the Democratic and Republican Parties’ presidential tickets for the 2008 Presidential election.